sijingzhangzsj0604/docs/docs/cloud/concepts/route.md

 :::

 The match type for the `Path` can be exact or prefix.
-An exact match means the URI path of requests should be identical to the API `Path`.
-Prefix match means the URI path of requests should start with the `Path` of this API.
+An exact match means the URI path of requests should be identical to the route `Path`.
+Prefix match means the URI path of requests should start with the `Path` of this route.
 As an example, if the `Path` is `/products`, and the match type is prefix, then `/products/c2fb7846`, `/products123` will be matched.
 But if the match type is exact, then only `/products` can be matched.

 ### Method